IRS Notice CP2000

 Request a monthly payment plan

-Request currently not collectibile status
+Request currently not collectible status

-If you cannot afford to pay the bill, you can ask the IRS to label your account as currently not collectible.
+If you can’t afford to pay the bill, you can ask the IRS to label your account as currently not collectible.
 There is no specific form to make this request.
 You just need to reach out to the IRS and let them know about your situation.
-This isn’t a permanent resolution.
-Your tax bill will continue to exist, and it will also continue to accrue interest.
-The IRS will review your situation every few years, and if your finances improve, the agency will demand payment.

-Apply for an offer in compromise
+Apply for an offer in compromise (OIC)

 The OIC program lets you settle your tax bill for less than you owe.
-You can either make a single lump sum payment or make payments over a two-year term.
+You can either make a single lump-sum payment or make payments over a two-year term.
 You have to prove that your offer is the most you can afford to pay.
 This program requires a long application with detailed information about your assets, debts, expenses, and income or payment information.

 Look into a partial payment agreement